 When I think of being prepared, my thoughts immediately go to the kitchen.
 Before me are cupboards, drawers, pantry, and a refrigerator loaded with: pots, pans, cutlery, appliances, seasonings, dehydrated foods, homemade canned foods, and foods that have been bought in bulk (such a rice and flour).
 There is also a freezer in residence that aids in our meal prepping as well.
 I know where everything is and exactly what I have on hand.
+It is a perfect idea for big families.

 But as I search through various cupboards, freezer, and refrigerator, I notice that what I always have on hand are the ingredients to whip up a really good homemade chicken soup.
 For me, not only it is comfort food, but it is also something I make when anyone in our home catches a cold or feels under the weather.